Uncover a Unique Wine Tasting Experience in Sonoma

 Not all wine tastings are created equal.
 Sure, the wines themselves set certain tastings apart from others.
 Sometimes, however, supplemental options and activities can help create a one-of-a-kind wine tasting experience you’ll remember forever.

-Across Sonoma County, a handful of wineries have become skilled at building one-of-a-kind, unique wine tours for travelers in conjunction with good old-fashioned wine-tasting.
+Across Sonoma County, a handful of wineries have become skilled at building one-of-a-kind, unique and outdoor wine experiences for guests in conjunction with good old-fashioned wine-tasting.
 Here are six of our faves.
+Advance reservations are required, and all Sonoma wineries require face masks until you are seated at your table.
+Seatings for all winery experiences have been modified for safety standards.

 Ultimate Wine Tasting Experiences in Sonoma County